-Kids everywhere are so cute and they all love candy, so Nepal is no surprise.
+Kids everywhere are so cute and they all love candy, so Nepali kids are no surprise.
 Many tourists enjoy bringing candy for the kids they meet along the way.
 Should we do it?
 Seldom, if ever, is this a good idea.
 Here's why:

 4. Our children are so cute and it's nice to engage in conversation, but if you give money or candy you are encouraging them into a life of begging.